tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 *`systemPipeR`* has been designed to improve the reproducibility of large-scale data analysis projects while substantially reducing the time it takes to analyze complex omics data sets.
-Its unique features allow the creation of a uniform workflow interface and management system that allows the users to run selected steps, customize, and design entirely new workflows.
-Also, the package features take advantage of central community S4 classes of the Bioconductor ecosystem and command-line-based software support.
+It provides a uniform workflow interface and management system that allows the users to run selected workflow steps, as well as customize and design entirely new workflows.
+Additionally, the package take advantage of central community S4 classes of the Bioconductor ecosystem, and enhances them with command-line software support.

 The main motivation and advantages of using *`systemPipeR`* for complex data analysis tasks are:

-1. Facilitates the design of complex workflows involving multiple R/Bioconductor packages
+1. Design of complex workflows involving multiple R/Bioconductor packages
 2. Common workflow interface for different applications
-3. Makes analysis with Bioconductor utilities more accessible to new users
+3. User-friendly access to widely used Bioconductor utilities
-4. Simplifies usage of command-line software from within R
+4. Support of command-line software from within R
-5. Reduces the complexity of using compute clusters for R and command-line software
+5. Reduced complexity of using compute clusters from R
-6. Accelerates runtime of workflows via parallelization on computer systems with multiple CPU cores and/or multiple compute nodes
+6. Accelerated runtime of workflows via parallelization on computer systems with multiple CPU cores and/or multiple nodes
-7. Improves reproducibility by automating analyses and generation of analysis reports
+7. Improved reproducibility by automating the generation of analysis reports

 <center>